intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 #### Code Changes Highlight

 There are only a few lines of code change required to use Intel® Extension for PyTorch\* on training, as shown:
-1. `torch.xpu.optimize` function applies optimizations against the model object, as well as an optimizer object.
+1. `ipex.optimize` function applies optimizations against the model object, as well as an optimizer object.
 2. Use Auto Mixed Precision (AMP) with BFloat16 data type.
 3. Convert both tensors and models to XPU.